Anne Innis Dagg: Career

-Dagg's has published over 60 refereed scientific papers on such subjects as homosexuality, mammal behaviour, sociobiology, feminism, sexism at universities, and the rights of animals.
-She has also written 20 books on related topics.
-Although best known for her research on the giraffe, Dagg has studied other animals including camels, primates, and Canadian wildlife.
-She has taught courses in mammology and wildlife management, among other topics, as an assistant professor with the Department of Zoology at the University of Guelph from 1968 to 1972.
+Dagg published over 60 refereed scientific papers on such subjects as homosexuality, mammal behaviour, sociobiology, feminism, sexism at universities, and the rights of animals.
+She also wrote 20 books on related topics.
+Although best known for her research on the giraffe, Dagg studied other animals including camels, primates, and Canadian wildlife.
+She taught courses in mammalogy and wildlife management, among other topics, as an assistant professor with the Department of Zoology at the University of Guelph from 1968 to 1972.
 The remainder of her career was spent affiliated with the University of Waterloo's Integrated Studies program, later renamed Independent Studies.
-From 1986 to 1989 she served as the Academic Director of the program before transitioning to an academic advisor role.
+From 1986 to 1989, she served as the Academic Director of the program before transitioning to an academic advisor role.

 Dagg's interest in Canadian wildlife arose in the late 1960s while teaching a course at the University of Guelph.
 She was surprised to discover how little research had been done on smaller mammals and birds, in favour of research on big game species in Ontario and British Columbia such as the caribou.
 In 1972, she founded Otter Press in Waterloo, Ontario.
 The first publication was Matrix Optics by her husband Ian Dagg, followed in 1974 by her own book on Canadian wildlife, Mammals of Waterloo and South Wellington Counties, which was co-written by C. A. Campbell.

-Dagg has also written about the gendered framing of animal behaviour.
+Dagg also wrote about the gendered framing of animal behaviour.
 In 1985, she raised concerns about the impact of sociobiology in scholarly publications and reporting to the general public about the social behaviour of animals in her book Harems and Other Horrors: Sexual Bias in Behavioral Biology.
 Of particular concern was what she noted as an increase in the anthropomorphizing of animal behaviour such as inaccurate, human-based, language to describe animal behaviour such as female mating behaviour being described as coy or flirtatious.

-In 1975, Dagg was recognized by the Museum of Natural History as part of an exhibit dedicated to their achievements in the natural sciences.
-Dagg was awarded the Batke Human Rights Award in 1984 by the K-W Status of Women in recognition of her work in the fields of social justice and gender equality.
-She received a Lane Anderson Award in 2017 in recognition of her non-fiction children's book 5 Giraffes, alongside author Caroline Fox.
+In 1975, Dagg was recognized by the National Museum of Natural Sciences as part of an exhibit dedicated to their achievements in the natural sciences.
+She was awarded the Batke Human Rights Award in 1984 by the K-W Status of Women in recognition of her work in the fields of social justice and gender equality.
+Dagg received a Lane Anderson Award in 2017 in recognition of her non-fiction children's book 5 Giraffes, alongside author Caroline Fox.
 She donated the $10,000 prize that accompanied the award to giraffe conservation efforts.
 In 2019 Dagg was named an Honorary Member of the Canadian Society of Zoologists in recognition of her contributions to Canadian zoology.